jsdf/pce/README.md

 Run `./pcejs_build build [target]` to build the emulator, where `[target]` is `macplus`, `ibmpc` or `atarist`.
 This will output a `pce-[target].js` file to `dist/`.

-Once the output file for the target you're interested in has been built, you can:
+After the output file for the target you're interested in has been built, you can:
-- run the examples in the `example/` directory with `example/run_example.sh [target]`
+- run the examples in the `example/` directory with `./pcejs_build example [target]` or `example/run_example.sh [target]`
 - build the npm packages in the `commonjs/[target]/` directories by running `npm run prepublish` in the respective directory.